mahabhu/CSE471_assignment/blog.md

 In this blog we break down the paper [Paths to Equilibrium in Games](https://openreview.net/forum?id=LxxIiInmuF) presented at NeurIPS 2024.
 The paper deals with paths to equilibrium in finite normal-form games, a central topic in game-theory.
-In a finite normal-form game, the players interact with each other and update their strategies to maximise their rewards.
+In a finite normal-form game, there are $n$ players who interact with each other and update their strategies to win.
+A very familiar example of such a game, is the game of Rock-Paper-Scissors.

+The concept of winning or losing is generalised by defining rewards.
-The rewards of the players are determined by the combination of chosen strategies.
+Rewards are dictated by the combination of chosen strategies.
+The more reward a player gets, the better their strategy is.
+The goal of each player is to maximize their reward.
 Eventually, the game reaches a point where no player can improve their reward by changing their strategy.
 This is called a Nash Equilibrium.

 Many different algorithms have been developed to find Nash Equilibrium in normal-form games.
 Particularly Multi-Agent Reinforcement Learning (MARL) algorithms have been used to find Nash Equilibrium in games.